Wizard tunnel (COTI subdomain)

 2. **Pre-checks** — Writable install dir, disk space; **no** inbound 80/443/7400 firewall enforcement; **7400** must not already be in use locally.

-3. **Packages** — Docker, Compose, `curl`, `git`, `jq`, `dnsutils` (**no** `certbot` when Nginx is off).
+3. **Packages** — Docker, Compose, `curl`, `git`, `jq`, `dnsutils` (**no** `certbot` — host Nginx/Let’s Encrypt are not used in this flow).

 4. **Clone** — `coti-full-node` into the current directory (must be empty).